cameronelliott/LimeVideoSDK/docfx_project/reference/reference.md

 ## Linux Support [as of 12.29.2016]
-We have had all the samples except the Windows/DirectX specific 'Player1' sample running on Linux under Mono.
+We have had all the samples except the Windows/DirectX specific [Player1] sample running on Linux under Mono.
 The current state of Linux support at the time of writing this is poor, as the samples should be re-tested, and included in a sample-level unit tests.
 If you need Linux support, please contact me, as I would invest some time getting stuff ship-shape [in good condition] with an active end-user providing feedback.

 ##Compressed Bitstream Formats
 The Quick Sync hardware, and the SDK we use to access it, obstensibly provide support fort he following bitstream/elementary stream formats:
-- HEVC, H.265, AVC, H.264, MPEG-2, VP9, VC-1, MVC, JPEG, and MJPEG<br>
+- HEVC, H.265, AVC, H.264, MPEG-2, VP9, VC-1, MVC, JPEG, and MJPEG

 But hardware bitstream support really depends upon which generation of Intel HD/Iris Graphics you are running on.
 If you are running on 9th, or 9.5th generation graphics you can fairly well expect to get hardware support for most formats in the above list.
 [9th and 9.5th Gen are found in Skylake and Kaby Lake CPUs]
 As you go farther back in time you lose some levels of support, for example, Haswell has excellent support for H.264, but there is no or little support for H.265.